Abdulla-Elkiswani/job_market_analysis/README.md

 - Salary patterns across remote roles
 - Job title trends and categorization

-The goal of this analysis was not just to retrieve data, but to understand the structure, grain, and business meaning behind each query.
+“The goal of this analysis was not only to retrieve data, but to understand the structure, grain, and business context behind each query.”

 Rather than simply writing queries for output, I approached this project as a structured exploration:
 1. Understand the dataset